The Best Kerala Itinerary for 7 Days or More

 Then there's the oldest Jewish quarters in India that you can find in Kochi, the Pardesi Synagogue standing as a tall testimony to the thousand years of religious tolerance in India.

+There are the Dutch Palace, Portuguese churches as well as remnants of the Bristish colonialism.
 And thriving despite centuries of brutal invasions and colonial atrocities are the age-old pagan art forms that you can witness through dance performances, artefacts in the markets and music.

 Kochi's beauty lies not in its architectural grandeur but in the unique stories behind the buildings, the streets and corners.